 West Allis/West Milwaukee

-With a population of nearly 60,000, West Allis ranks as one of the largest cities in Wisconsin.
+With a population of just over 60,000, West Allis ranks as one of the largest cities in Wisconsin.
 Once the home of the Allis-Chalmers farm equipment manufacturing empire, it has been a blue-collar town, but has witnessed a dramatic increase in home sales to young professionals.
-It is home to State Fair Park, which hosts the annual Wisconsin State Fair, and the Pettit National Ice Center.
+It is home to State Fair Park, which hosts the annual Wisconsin State Fair, and the Pettit National Ice Center, the site of Olympic training and time trials.
 The city also boasts the region's largest farmer's market, which is held several times a week during the summer months on National Avenue, west of 66th Street.
-West Milwaukee is a small, formerly industrial area that has been transformed into a residential and commercial community along South 43rd Street near American Family (AmFam) Field, home of the Milwaukee Brewers professional baseball team.
+West Milwaukee is a small, formerly industrial area that has been transformed into a residential and commercial community along South 43rd Street near American Family Field, home of the Milwaukee Brewers professional baseball team.